ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/python/2014-05-14-Python-Errors-and-Exceptions.markdown

 date:   2014-05-14 12:22:05 +0530
 category:	"Python"
 author:	Ningthoujam Lokhendro
+tags:
+- python
+- Error
+- Exceptions
+excerpt: Python error and exceptions are discuss and how they are handle.
+Handling error and exceptions can be done in various ways.
 ---

 Before writing an application its important to understand and implement Error/Exception for any programming language.
 I will try to modestly describe the Python errors and exceptions on this article.
 There are already many documentation that describe and even whole section of books in this but lets see briefly and to the point.
 That’s all about python programming.